blendinteractive/blend-sentry/README.md

 For **.NET 5**:

 1. Install the `BlendInteractive.Sentry` package.
-2. In the Program.cs file, in the `CreateHostBuilder` method, call the the `UseSentry` extension method from your `IWebHostBuilder` builder, optionally passing in a `Func<Exception?, bool>` method to add further filtering.
+2. In the Program.cs file, in the `CreateHostBuilder` method, call the the `UseBlendSentry` extension method from your `IWebHostBuilder` builder, optionally passing in a `Func<Exception?, bool>` method to add further filtering.

 ```
     return Host.CreateDefaultBuilder(args)